rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 #### **PA_CAL (Pressure Advance) macro:**

 1. Simplified Pressure Advance Testing: The PA_CAL macro enables users to perform a quick, straightforward, line-based pressure advance test.
 It prints a line with the current pressure advance (PA) setting, moves 30mm, and then prints 20 line segments, each 5mm apart, incrementing the PA value for each line.
-This simplified testing process allows users to assess and fine-tune their pressure advance settings more easily, leading to improved print quality.
+This simplified testing process allows users to quickly assess and fine-tune their pressure advance settings more efficiently, leading to improved print quality.
 2. Customizable Parameters: The macro supports optional parameters for adjusting the test conditions.
 Users can specify the bed temperature (BED), extruder temperature (EXTRUDER_TEMP), initial PA value (PA_START), PA increment (PA_STEP), and nozzle diameter (NZL).
 This customization allows users to tailor the test conditions to their specific requirements and experiment with different settings, facilitating optimization.
 3. Default Values: If no parameters are specified, the macro provides default values for the optional parameters.
 These default values are retrieved from the printer's configuration file or other global variables, ensuring users can perform the test without specifying all the parameters.
 This feature makes the macro more user-friendly and accessible.
 4. Test Validation: The macro provides a mechanism to validate the test results by comparing the estimated PA threshold value with the user-specified PA threshold.
 This validation step helps users accurately identify the optimal PA setting and ensure reliable and consistent results during the pressure advance tuning process.